ajkswamy/pyVaa3d/INSTALL.md

 `pip install \<path to package\>`

 ## 4. Configure Vaa3D binary executable
+Download Vaa3d v3.447 from https://github.com/Vaa3D/release and make sure it is working.

 `python -c "import pyVaa3D"`

 When asked for, enter the path to the file "start_vaa3d.sh" within Vaa3D Installation folder.